eliiza/challenge-fraud-detection/README.md

     $ docker-compose up

-After all the images are downloaded and Kafka is up and running, you should start seeing our service logging the production of credit card transactions (and a few other events into other topics).
+After all the images are downloaded and Kafka is up and running, you should start seeing our service logging the production of credit card transactions (and other events into topics not needed in this challenge).
 Once you solve the challenge, send us back your code and the set of credit cards presenting potential fraud.

 Good luck!!!